Your prepper pantry? Filled to the brim.

 The usual climate in your area will also come into play.
 If you live in a cold environment, you'll need a larger bag to compensate for your winter SHTF gear.

 This article offers guidelines that can help you identify the ideal GHB size for you.

-You need to go for one made out of sturdy material, like nylon.
-It's also best to get a bag that's water-resistant to keep the things inside dry when it rains.
+Go for one made out of sturdy material, like nylon.
+It's best to get a bag that's water-resistant to keep the things inside dry when it rains.
 Zippers that won't snap or get stuck would be ideal, too.

 Consider the bag's straps as well.
-Sternum straps, load lifter straps, and hip belts help you stay balanced when you walk, but make sure they’re not too flashy.
-You wouldn’t wanna attract unnecessary attention.
+Sternum straps, load lifter straps, and hip belts help you stay balanced when you walk but make sure they’re not too flashy.
+You wouldn’t want to attract unnecessary attention.

 Also, it wouldn't hurt to choose a bag with a lot of compartments for your supplies.

 Other factors to look into: